Campo de Santa Clara, 124-126

 Largo do Intendente

 Located in Largo do Intendente, this building was covered with beautiful tile panels in 1865.
-Although originally built as a private residence, it now belongs to the Viúva Lamego ceramics factory which displays its art inside.
+Although originally built as a private residence, it was occupied by the Viúva Lamego ceramics factory until 2021.
 The romantic images on the façade include potted plants and Asians, recalling Portugal’s trade with the East.

 Fábrica Viúva Lamego (Almirante Reis)